Programlog/distriblock_winlab/README.md

 To generate Adversarial Examples, we utilized [RobustSpeech](https://github.com/RaphaelOlivier/robust_speech), a repository that contains a PyTorch implementation of all considered attacks in our paper.
 Please refer to their website for instructions on how to generate adversarial examples.

-As an example, csv files for Librispeech corpus and its corresponding CW adversarial attack, along with the target transcription, are provided in the results folder.
+As an example, csv files for Librispeech corpus and its corresponding CW adversarial examples, along with the target transcription, are provided in the results folder.
 These files can also be used to generate the adversarial examples.
 The data should be stored using the following folder structure:
 ```
 data_set